Issue 60: A Conversation with Robert Wrigley

 WRIGLEY

 Well, for the most part the English department is a perfectly good place for a creative writing program to live.
 There's no reason it shouldn't be.
 There are some creative writing programs that are lumped in with expository writing and English composition; there are others that are sort of placed in a department that includes theatrical studies and so forth.
 That just seems odd to me, strange marriages indeed.
 Other creative writing programs exist separately as departments and don't have any connection to the traditional study of literature.
 In the program in which I teach, I'm aiming to provide students with the kinds of tools they need to enter into that larger tradition, the tradition Eliot speaks of in “Tradition and the Individual Talent.”
-We’re all writing one big poem and you’re writing your line on the end in a sense.
+We’re all writing one big poem and you’re writing your line on to the end of it in a sense.

-That being said, I also believe that creative writing programs have been the salvation of English departments, some of which got so wrapped up in theory and post-structuralist stuff that they nearly killed off any interest anybody had in being an English major—I mean, in the beginning there was words and I loved words and because I loved words I loved sentences, and lines, and narratives.
+That said, I also believe absolutely that creative writing programs have been the salvation of an awful lot of English departments, some of which got so wrapped up in theory and post-structuralist stuff that they nearly killed off any interest anybody had in being an English major—I mean, in the beginning was the word and I loved words and because I loved words I loved sentences, and lines, and narratives.
 It’s fine that literary theory existed at Hopkins, or Columbia, Harvard, Princeton, Berkley even, but there’s a way in which academic people quit reading literature.
-They were just reading criticisms.
+They were just reading criticism.
 Theory.
 I've heard of professors offering classes in contemporary American poetry in which there were no primary texts, only theory and criticism.
 What the hell is that?
 It's like studying cubism but refusing to look at the paintings.
 But I also think those days are gone.
 I think we've turned the corner, and we're going to come back to English departments being populated with people who adore literature, who live it and breathe it, and understand it.
 It may be one of the things that helps save us as a culture.
 I think a lot of responsibility for that kind of salvation is due to creative writing classes and creative writing programs where that sort of love of literature was kept alive, while the study of literature got crazy and then got un-crazy again.
 It's now in recovery, shall we say.

 WEBSTER